Minimum Wages in Concentrated Labor Markets: Introduction

+Absent structural assumptions, the joint pattern of estimated wage and employment effects provides systematic support for the monopsony argument.
+Accordingly, when reasonably set and rigorously enforced, minimum wages constitute an effective measure to counteract negative consequences of monopsony power without detrimental or, in extreme cases of labor market concentration, even positive effects on employment.

+In a final step, I divide the estimated minimum wage elasticities of employment by the respective minimum wage elasticities of wages to trace out the underlying own-wage elasticities of employment.
+Along the HHI distribution, I compare these values with elasticities from the German minimum wage literature.
+In low-HHI markets, I arrive at significantly negative elasticities, which are diametrically opposed to positive elasticities in high-HHI markets.
+At the same, my elasticities in the middle of the HHI distribution resemble the majority of elasticities from the literature which turn out either close to zero or insignificant.
+This pattern emphasizes that the frequent finding of close-to-zero employment effects in the minimum wage literature is (partly) stemming from the practice that conventional minimum wage studies pool together opposite effects across market forms and, therefore, report average elasticities that conceal heterogeneity by labor market concentration.

 This paper contributes to the understanding of monopsonistic labor markets and minimum wage effects in several ways.
-First, I provide first evidence on labor market concentration in Germany.
+First, I provide first evidence on labor market concentration in the German labor market.
 The concentration of workers on employers constitutes a key source for monopsony power that employers may exert over their employees.
 In his pioneering work, \citet{Bunting1962} was the first to calculate measures of labor market concentration for U.S.\ local labor markets.
-In recent years, the literature on labor market concentration experienced a sudden revival \citep{AzarEtAl2017} spurred by the recognition of a falling labor share in the U.S. \citep{AutorEtAl2020}.\footnote{In the appendix, I review the empirical literature on labor market concentration (see Table \ref{tab:C1}).} The concentration indices in this study mirror international evidence which is unanimous that labor market concentration is substantial. \citet{AzarEtAl2020} harness data on U.S.\ online job vacancies and conclude that 60 percent of labor markets are highly concentrated.
-For France, \citet{MarinescuEtAl2021} report an average labor-market HHI of 0.2 for new hires. \citet{Martins2018} arrives at a mean HHI of 0.4 for employment in Portuguese labor markets.
-However, evidence on the development of labor market concentration over time is more mixed.
-Stable concentration in Germany contrasts with contemporaneous evidence from the U.S., where local labor markets became less concentrated \citep{Rinz2020}, and the U.K., which featured a bell-shaped path in labor market concentration \citep{AbelEtAl2018}.
+In recent years, the literature on labor market concentration experienced a sudden revival \citep{AzarEtAl2017} spurred by the recognition of a falling labor share in the U.S. \citep{AutorEtAl2020} and the increased availability of data from registers or online job boards.
+Building on social security register data, my concentration indices for the German labor market mirror international evidence which is unanimous that labor market concentration is substantial, such as for France \citep{MarinescuEtAl2021}, Norway \citep{DodiniEtAl2024}, or Portugal \citep{MartinsMelo2024}.
+For instance, \citet{AzarEtAl2020} harness data on U.S.\ online job vacancies and show that around 60 percent of labor markets are highly concentrated.
+By contrast, evidence on the development of labor market concentration over time is more mixed.
+Stable concentration in the German labor market contrasts with contemporaneous evidence from the U.S., where local labor markets became less concentrated \citep{Rinz2022}, and the U.K., which featured a bell-shaped path in labor market concentration \citep{AbelEtAl2020}.